 As a community of scholars dedicated to learning and the pursuit of knowledge, UNC Asheville relies on the honesty and academic integrity of all the members of its community.
 Any act of plagiarism, cheating, or use of unauthorized materials or assistance is academic dishonesty.
 A person who knowingly assists another in academic dishonesty is likewise guilty of dishonesty.
 A student committing a first offense of dishonesty will receive a failing grade or a grade of zero for the assignment or test.
-A student committing a second offense of dishonesty will receive a failing grade in the course and be reported to the Senior Director of Student Success.
+A student committing a second offense of dishonesty will receive a failing grade or a grade of zero for the course and be reported to the Senior Director of Student Success.